mjm522/toy_mobile_rover/README.md

     To change parameters of the sensors, change values in tmr_sensors>src>tmr_sensors>ultrsonic>config

+### Optional steps

+    To generate documentation of the library install doxygen by type in doxygen doxygen_config_file

 ### To Fix

     The gui needs to be fixed for making the config file run time configurable.